How To Start A Nonprofit In Nebraska

 We recommend calling your bank ahead of time to determine their requirements.
 If your nonprofit has several directors and/or officers, you may even need to bring a resolution authorizing you to open the account in the name of your nonprofit.

-Nebraska requires nonprofits to submit a biennial report by April 1st of each odd numbered year.
-The report updates your nonprofit’s information with the state (for instance, your registered agent’s name and address and the names and addresses of each officer and director).
+Nebraska requires nonprofits to submit a biennial report by April 1st of each odd-numbered year.
+The report gives the state updated information about your nonprofit, such as your registered agent’s name and address and the names and addresses of each officer and director.
 There is a $20 filing fee for nonprofit corporations.

-If you’d rather not keep up with this report or its deadline, however, you can sign up for our convenient Nebraska Biennial Report Service for an additional fee when you hire Northwest.
+Rather not deal with this report?
+You can sign up for our Nebraska Biennial Report Service for an additional fee when you hire Northwest.